Operational Resilience vs Business Continuity

 Laptop screen showing BCMS

-Both continuity planning and organizational resilience are valuable tools that organizations should have.
+Both continuity planning and organisational resilience are valuable tools that organisations should have.
 The operational resilience requirements and continuity plans might differ, but they should not be seen as competing strategies.
-Instead, they support each other as they work toward helping organizations thrive in any situation.
+Instead, they support each other as they work toward helping organisations thrive in any situation.

 Everything you need to know about Business Continuity, straight to your inbox